cefleet/cefleet-teaching-notes/Programming-102/7-function-arguments-and-parameters.md

     add_two_numbers("foo", "bar")

-## Exercies
+## Exercise
-1. Creat a program that has a function that will multiply two numbers together and print out the results.
+1. Create a program that has a function that will multiply two numbers together and print out the results.
     - Make the program properly handle an exception if something besides a number is passed as an argument.
     - Have it print out 3 different sets of numbers